Brian S. Ginter

 Pronouns: he, him, his

 Brian Ginter is experienced in all phases of civil litigation from pre-lawsuit settlement negotiations and pre-judgment provisional relief through trial and appeal.
-He has obtained favorable results for clients at all stages of their dispute, including temporary restraining orders, writs of attachment, summary judgment, and verdict.
+He has obtained favorable results for clients at all stages of their dispute, including temporary restraining orders, writs of attachment, summary judgment, verdict, and appeal.
+Brian is admitted to all state and federal courts in California, and has handled cases pending before the California Court of Appeal, Ninth Circuit Court of Appeals, and United States Supreme Court.

-Brian’s employment law experience involves claims of discrimination, harassment, retaliation, and wrongful termination.
+Brian’s employment law experience involves claims of discrimination, harassment, retaliation, and wrongful termination, including independent investigations of such claims.
 He is frequently called upon to assist clients in difficult and sensitive cases of whistleblower retaliation or fraud and other criminal activity.
 Brian represented the Los Angeles Memorial Coliseum Commission in matters arising out of wide-ranging public corruption.
 The cases included claims against event promoters that paid more than $2 million to a person who was then employed by the Coliseum Commission.
-After approximately six years of litigation, which included a successful appeal to the California Court of Appeal and a parallel criminal prosecution, the defendants agreed to pay the Coliseum Commission $3.5 million.
-Other recent work includes representation of a public entity in defense of race discrimination allegations.
+After hard-fought litigation, which included a successful appeal to the California Court of Appeal and a parallel criminal prosecution, the defendants agreed to pay the Coliseum Commission $3.5 million.
+Brian also represented of the City of Inglewood in a case where an alleged whistleblower made statements about the City’s dealings in building its new stadium, among other things.
+The case was settled favorably before trial.
+Other recent work includes representation of the City of Anaheim in defense of race discrimination allegations.
 The case resulted in a unanimous defense verdict after a two-week trial.

 In the professional liability arena, Brian has successfully represented lawyers, architects, and engineers involving claims of breach of contract, malpractice, conflicts of interest, breach of fiduciary duty, and fraud.
 He has also litigated claims against these professionals as well as accountants when the professional’s service has caused injury to the client.